 View of the skyline in Downtown Miami

 The Vizcaya Museum and Gardens is a place where history, art, and nature seamlessly come together.
 A must-visit that leaves a lasting impression on anyone exploring Miami’s hidden treasures.

 Chefs and foodies introduced Miami to its exclusive cuisine in the New World.
-Created in the 1990s, the cuisine is known as New World, Nuevo Latino or Floribbean cuisine combines local products, the Latin American and Caribbean culinary knowledge with the maestro skills needed in European cooking.
+Created in the 1990s, the cuisine is known as New World, Nuevo Latino or Floribbean cuisine.
+And it combines local products, the Latin American and Caribbean culinary knowledge with the maestro skills needed in European cooking.
 This kitchen influences many restaurants around the city to this day.

 Miami is mostly known for Latin cuisine, especially Cuban cuisine, but also cuisines from South American countries.
 That’s why you will see many food truck with different specialities.

-If you want to discover the cuisine, start with a stroll through Little Havana—this iconic neighborhood brings you the flavors of Cuba in every bite.
+If you want to discover the cuisine, start with a stroll through Little Havana.
+This iconic neighbourhood brings you the flavours of Cuba in every bite.
 Here, you can visit Versailles, a legendary Cuban diner where you’ll find the city’s best Cuban sandwich and perfectly brewed cafecito.

 Miami’s food scene offers a delicious journey through its many cultural influences, so come hungry and enjoy your way through the city.

 Today, the tower houses a museum of contemporary art.
 And in the evening, it is beautifully lit, so do your best to get there after sunset.
-So it’s definitely one of the 7 reasons to visit Miami.
+So it’s definitely one of the 7 reasons to visit Miami because of its uniqueness.

+View of the skyline in Downtown Miami